nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Profiling Python code with *cProfile*

-Gather profiling information and store in the file *output.pstats*:
+Run the following command to profile the code:

 ```
 python -m cProfile -o output.pstats scatter.py
 ```

+Notice the `-m cProfile -o output.pstats` in the above command.
+This enables profiling and stores the profiling results in a file called *output.pstats*.
+If you leave out these options the code will just run normally.

-**Note:** the code will take longer to run when profiling is enabled.
+**Note:** the code will take longer to run when profiling is enabled, due to the overhead involved in collecting the profiling information.

 A nice way to visualise the  *output.pstats* file is with *gprof2dot*.